Hidden self-energy contributions of collinear functions in SCET: Operator bases

 where the left-acting covariant derivative $\overleftarrow{\slashed{D}}_{n}$ is defined in Eq.~(\ref{eq:left-covariant-derivative}).
 Then, inserting Eq.~(\ref{eq:EOM}) into Eq.~(\ref{eq:lag-xi-eta-q}), we obtain

-Now, let us consider a hard-scattering exclusive process in which one of the external states is an $n$-collinear meson, consisting of quark $\cal{Q}$ and an antiquark $\cal{\bar{Q}}$ with masses $m$.
+Now, let us consider a hard-scattering exclusive process in which one of the external states is an $n$-collinear meson, consisting of a quark $\cal{Q}$ and an antiquark $\cal{\bar{Q}}$ with masses $m$.
 The factorization theorem for this process contains an $n$-collinear function.
 Two heavy-quark propagators within the $n$-collinear function connect it to a hard subdiagram in which the internal momenta have all components of order $Q$.
-In full QCD, the Dirac operators $\psi_n$ and $\bar\psi_n$ terminate these propagators.
+In full QCD, the Dirac operators $\psi$ and $\bar\psi$ terminate these propagators.
 When one decouples longitudinally polarized $n$-collinear gluons from mesons with non-$n$-collinear momenta and from the hard-scattering subdiagram, using standard methods \cite{Collins:1989gx}, Wilson-line factors appear.
-Consequently, the collinear function can be built from the operator building blocks
+Since $\psi$ does not have definite power counting in $\lambda$, we do not take $W_n^\dagger\psi$ and $\bar\psi W_n$ as building blocks.
+Instead, we decompose $\psi$ into the SCET fields $\xi_n$ and $\eta_n$ [Eq.~(\ref{eq:projectors})], which have definite power counting in $\lambda$, and arrive at the building blocks